 Researchers believe that the act of drawing letterforms aids in learning comprehension in children.
 The great news is that studies have also noted a similar boost in brain activity within adults who practice their handwriting skills.
 That’s good news for me.

-Getting Good Handwriting Is Totally Possible but…
+Beautiful Writing Is Totally Possible but…

 To really improve your handwriting, you have to commit.
 You must practice.
 Write anything at all: notes, lists, journal entries, reminders, anything at all!

 Why you should improve your handwriting:

 Writing notes by hand, instantly makes them more personal.

 I love it when I receive handwritten letters and cards from my aunt in Canada.
 She’s in her 80’s and always writes the sweetest notes.

 I used to love having pen-pals, so I always make sure to find my best stationery and fill the pages with all of the important family news I can remember.

 The best part of the exchange is that I know how much she loves to receive my letters; she calls my granny every time to sing my praises.
 Adorable, non?

 I always advise businesses and bloggers alike to include handwritten notes with their orders or design packs.
 The personalization can include feelings of familiarity and warmth.
 For me, practising handwriting has a huge return on investments.